-Error communicating with OpenAI: HTTPSConnectionPool(host='api.openai.com', port=443): Max retries exceeded with url: /v1/chat/completions (Caused by NewConnectionError('<urllib3.connection.HTTPSConnection object at 0x7f263bd303d0>: Failed to establish a new connection: [Errno -2] Name or service not known'))

-GPT API error, retrying in several seconds...

-retries: 1

-Error communicating with OpenAI: HTTPSConnectionPool(host='api.openai.com', port=443): Max retries exceeded with url: /v1/chat/completions (Caused by NewConnectionError('<urllib3.connection.HTTPSConnection object at 0x7f263bd30a30>: Failed to establish a new connection: [Errno -2] Name or service not known'))

-GPT API error, retrying in several seconds...

-retries: 2

 RESPONSE: {

 "title": "Expression 'đại khái là'",

 "short_explanation": "Used to roughly summarize or explain a situation or story.",

 "long_explanation": "The Vietnamese expression 'đại khái là' is used to give a rough summary or explanation of a situation, event, or story.
 It is used when you want to briefly explain the main point or outline something.
 It roughly translates to 'in general', 'basically' or 'roughly speaking' in English.",